abudaan/vega-multi-view-server/README.md

 ### Step 3

-The server builds a `vega-multi-view` global runtime configuration for the client and encodes it to a JSON string.
+The server builds a `vega-multi-view` global configuration for the client and encodes it to a JSON string.
 The server renders a twig template and the serialized config object is added as dataset to the body element:

 ```html
 <body data-vegamultiview='{"debug":true,"element":"app","dataPath":"\/assets\/data","imagePath":"\/assets\/img","specs ....}'>